Jobdaiyoung/Animal-wars/README.md

 ## Overview
 Animal wars is a pvp turn-based game

-## Requirement
+## Features
-- Python version 3.10 or later
+- turn-based 2 player pvp game that each player will fight each others.
-- PlayerDB.json file
+- the player can use skills to fight each others.
-- random Module
+- player stats save/load management.

 ## Requirement
-- Python version 3.10 or later
+- Python version 3.60 or later
 - PlayerDB.json file
 - random Module